How to Plan for Parental Leave as an Independent Contractor

 5. Create a Plan for Communication

-Creating a communication plan and thinking through the expectations you want to set with clients is an important part of preparing for your leave.
-While it may be inevitable that a client or two reaches out with questions or something that needs your attention while you’re out, a communication plan can help to set boundaries from the start.
+Creating a communication plan and considering the expectations you want to set with clients is an important part of preparing for your leave.
+While it may be inevitable that a client or two will reach out with questions or something that needs your attention while you’re out, a communication plan can help set boundaries from the start.

 6. Loop in Your Clients

-Once you have a set leave plan in place, start thinking about the best way to inform your clients.
-Explaining your plan and thought process to clients will help to reassure them that you are well-prepared and that they are in good hands.
+Once you have a leave plan set, start thinking about the best way to inform your clients.
+Explaining your plan and thought process to clients will help to reassure them that you are well-prepared and that they are well cared for.

 “By clearly defining a timeline and expectations, clients will feel better knowing that you have thought through what needs to be done and when.
 Communicating with them is paramount to making this all work,” Huang says.